CamRobinson1103/CamRobinson1103/README.md

 ## Taverner
 This is a project I worked on at the end of my first year at AIE.
 In it you play as a bartender serving drink to customers.
-In this project I worked on the enemies and their behavior
+In this project I worked on the enemies and their behavior.

 ![alt text](https://user-images.githubusercontent.com/69812742/173674992-596bb4d7-a163-469c-974d-ce675e024a06.png)